 Are you wondering how to build a lean-to shelter?
-Building a lean-to shelter was a fun construction project that took the entire spring.
-I didn’t know how-to build a lean-to shelter before, so it was a priviledge to take part in this.
-I hope the lean-to shelter will serve its neighbourhood for years to come.
+Building a log lean-to shelter was a fun construction project that took the entire spring.
+I didn’t know how-to build a lean-to shelter before, so it was a privilege to take part in this.
+I hope the lean-to shelter will serve its neighborhood for years to come.
 This lean-to shelter is privately owned, so I cannot share its location.
 But I hope you enjoy my short description of the construction project.
-This type of small structure doesn’t usually require heavy permissions, but this is something that has to be locally checked.
+This type of small structure doesn’t usually require permissions in Finland, but this is something that has to be locally checked.
 The land is also privately owned, and while everyman’s rights give you the right to walk in anyone’s forest in Finland, cutting down trees and building a shelter requires land owner’s permission.

 We selected the location at the top of the hill and cut down few trees, making way for the shelter.
 Peeling the logs manually and carving the ends to make them fit together were probably the most time-consuming parts of this construction.
 Usually, you would peel the logs twice, for a smoother finish, but we didn’t bother to do that this time.
 Carving the ends takes skills that are traditionally passed on from generation to generation.
 The carving styles also vary within the regions.

 Typically, lean-to shelters are open on one side and have enough space for several people to sleep in.
 This lean-to shelter was mainly meant to be used as a barbeque hut for day trips, and it is therefore shaped like an L. It is lifted from the ground with construction tiles, which were later switched to rocks.

-For the roof we first supported the structure with a beam in the middle and made the roof frame with planks.
-The green profile metal sheets were then srewn into the frame and finished with moulding.
+For the lean-to roof we first supported the structure with a beam in the middle and made the roof frame with planks.
+The green profile metal sheets were then screwn into the frame and finished with molding.
 We figured grey lean-to shelter with green roof would best blend in to the forest and look nice at the top of the hill.